 DIA(LEGAL) - EMPLOYEE WELFARE: FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION

-Note: This policy addresses harassment of district employees.
-For legally referenced material relating to discrimination and retaliation, see DAA(LEGAL).
-For harassment of students, see FFH.
-For reporting requirements related to child abuse and neglect, see FFG.
+Note: This policy addresses the prohibition against harassment of employees.
+For legally referenced material relating to employee discrimination and retaliation, see DAA(LEGAL).

 A public servant acting under color of the public servant's office or employment commits an offense if the public servant intentionally subjects another to sexual harassment.

 A public servant acts under color of the public servant's office or employment if the person acts or purports to act in an official capacity or takes advantage of such actual or purported capacity.